stephenberry/glaze/docs/pure-reflection.md

 the user and computed at compile time.

 - You can still write a `glz::meta` to customize your serialization, which will override the default reflection.
-- The `glz::meta` approach is still the most optimized.
-There is some work to be done to make the automatic reflection just as fast.

 > CUSTOMIZATION NOTE:
 >